pcerejeira/Portfolio/data-analysis/README.md

 ## Data Analysis and Insights

-Welcome to the Data Analysis and Insights section of my Data Science Portfolio!
+Welcome to the Data Analysis and Insights section of my Portfolio!
 In this section, I will showcase a variety of data analysis projects where I have explored diverse datasets, performed statistical analysis, and derived valuable insights.

 I believe that data analysis is not limited to specific domains or predefined objectives.
 Therefore, in this section, you will find a range of projects with different contexts, objectives, approaches, and results.